-- 1) The simulation uses an incident plane-parallel photon beam that is 10 nm wider than the diameter of the target NP.
+- (1) The simulation uses an incident plane-parallel photon beam that is 10 nm wider than the diameter of the target NP.
 Secondary electrons that can contribute to the energy deposition in the scoring volumes may have longer range than 10 nm.
 For instance, 560 eV electrons have an approximate range of 10 nm in water.
 In contrast, as an example, Compton-scattered electrons from 30 keV photons (near the mean energy of 100 kVp spectrum) have a range up to 300 nm.
-Therefore, the selection of only a 10-nm additional layer of water beyond the NP perimeter excludes the contribution of a significant number of Compton electrons. - 2) Spherical shell scoring volumes were used up to a radial distance of 50 μ m.
-Therefore, beyond a radius of $r{np}+10$ nm, all scoring shells included volumes of water unirradiated by the primary beam.
+Therefore, the selection of only a 10 nm additional layer of water beyond the NP perimeter excludes the contribution of a significant number of Compton electrons. - (2) Spherical shell scoring volumes were used up to a radial distance of 50 μ m.
+Therefore, beyond a radius of $r{np} + 10$ nm, all scoring shells included volumes of water unirradiated by the primary beam.
 This likely leads to a significant error in the computation of the DEF.

-2.2 Approach to correct for the deficiencies of the simulation upper limit on the average dose enhancement (see Section 2.4).
+2.2.
+Approach to correct for the deficiencies of the simulation

-The approach used in this paper is aimed at obtaining more realistic estimates for the radial dependence of the dose enhancement factor around a high-Z NP from simulations that suffer from the deficiencies mentioned above by applying (a posteriori) corrections on the simulation results.
+The approach used in this paper is aimed at obtaining more realistic estimates for the radial dependence of the DEF around a high-Z NP from simulations that suffer from the deficiencies mentioned above by applying (a posteriori) corrections on the simulation results.
 It is based on the following assumptions: